VanessaFurquim/projeto22-drivenBet/README.md

 ## 4. How To Run Tests:

-- In the terminal, run command for all testing suites:
+- In the terminal, run the command for all testing suites:
     ```bash
     $ npm run test
     ```
-- In the terminal, run command for coverage report:
+- In the terminal, run the command for coverage report:
     ```bash
     $ npm run test:coverage
     ```
-- In the terminal, run command for detailed test report:
+- In the terminal, run the command for a detailed test report:
     ```bash
     $ npm run test:report
     ```